 For optimal detection capabilities, mount the sensor where someone will most likely

-(“Low”) can be selected at the control panel or through the Alarm.com Dealer Website.
+Sensitivity can be changed at the control panel

 To maximize night vision image quality, do not orient sensor towards surfaces that will